appleneko2001/o3c-docs/en/docs.md

 The knob uses a generic "EC11 Rotary Encoder", just google it.
 And make sure you get the correct knob for your encoder's shaft (or the other way around). *You will need a soldering iron to remove it.*

-!!! note
+> [!important]
-    You will need a basic soldering set (the soldering iron, solder sucker, tin lead (or solder), and some soldering skills, if possible) to remove or replace it easily.
+>You will need a basic soldering set (the soldering iron, solder sucker, tin lead (or solder), and some soldering skills, if possible) to remove or replace it easily.

 ### LCD Screen